What Is the Best Medicine for Diarrhea and Vomiting?

 Should children take anti-diarrheal medicines?

-No, ORS and zinc are preferred.
+No. ORS and zinc are preferred.
+Consult a pediatrician for guidance.

 Related Blogs